slowproj/slowdash/docs/ControlsScript.md

 ```
 The input values on the Web form will be bound to the function parameters based on the names (`<input name="V0">` will be bound to the `V0` parameter).

 In the example above, some functions have the `parallel` qualifier: by default, if a previous function call is in execution, a next action cannot be accepted to avoid multi-threading issues in the user code.
 The `parallel` qualifier indicates that this function can run in parallel to others.
-Another common qualifier is `await`, which instruct the web browser to wait for completion of the function execution before doing any other things (therefore the browser will look frozen).
+Another common qualifier is `await`, which instructs the web browser to wait for completion of the function execution before doing any other things (therefore the browser will look frozen).

 #### Canvas Panel
 On a canvas panel, a button to call a task can be placed by: